Soprano cornet

-The soprano cornet is a transposing brass instrument similar to the standard B♭ cornet but smaller and pitched a fourth higher in E♭.
+The soprano cornet is a cornet, similar in design to the standard B♭ cornet, but smaller and pitched in E♭, a fourth higher.
+It is a transposing instrument.

 History

-The soprano cornet was invented around 1844, as an easier to play replacement for the soprano saxhorn.
-In the twenty years after its invention the soprano cornet was often pitched in D♭ instead of the modern E♭.
-In 18-man bands there were often two soprano cornet players, with a majority often playing in D♭ and the others in E♭.
+The soprano cornet was invented around 1844, and it gradually replaced the difficult soprano saxhorn in ensembles.
+In the twenty years after its invention the soprano cornet was more commonly pitched in D♭.

 Playing technique and sound

-The soprano cornet often has issues with intonation and over-blowing.
-The soprano cornet has been described as having a "descant sparkle" by the Saskatoon Brass Band.
-It is harder to play than a B♭ cornet due to having a smaller mouthpiece, and it produces a lighter and airier sound.
+Soprano cornets often have issues with intonation.
+It is harder to play than a B♭ cornet because of the smaller mouthpiece, and it produces a lighter and airier sound.
 It has also been described as having a "wispy, flute-like" sound.
-It is similar to the standard B♭ cornet but smaller and pitched a fourth higher in E♭.

 Ensembles

 A single soprano cornet is usually seen in brass bands and silver bands and can be found playing lead or descant parts in other musical ensembles.
-They can be heard clearly among a groups of B♭ cornets.
+They can be heard clearly within a group of B♭ cornets.

 Notable players

 Notable players of the soprano cornet include Charlie Cook, John Distin, Paul Duffy, and Peter Roberts.